General Satellite

 GS Group (before 2013 known as General Satellite) is the largest Russian developer and producer of set-top boxes for television.
-Since 1991 company has been conducting systematic research and development work and producing radio electronic equipment.
-Company products and technology concepts are used in satellite broadcasting projects NTV-PLUS, Tricolor TV, Platform HD etc. Total number of TV subscribers using set-top boxes produced by the Corporation in Russian Federation exceeds 7 million.
+Since 1991 the company has been conducting systematic research and development work and producing radio electronic equipment.
+Its products and technology concepts are used in satellite broadcasting projects NTV-PLUS, Tricolor TV, Platform HD etc. and the total number of TV subscribers using set-top boxes produced by the company in Russia exceeds 7 million.
 In 2007 General Satellite became the main investor of the integral innovation project: "Technopolis GS: scientific and technological development territory", which is implemented in Gusev town, Kaliningrad Region.
 It was a major contractor for NTV-PLUS company in 90s in Russia.